I’ve been thinking a lot

 thought or communicated.

-also owning them and possessing them.
-It’s keeping them alive and well and
+There's also owning them and possessing them.
+There’s keeping them alive and well and

 handy for when they’re needed.
-It’s standing behind them and using them
+There’s standing behind them and using them

 genuinely.

 Loft Literary Center.
-One student in that class described a helpful
+One student in class described a helpful

 writing exercise: Make a list of objects you might associate with a